MJDaws0n/Live-Chatting-Site/README.md

 Live Chat Application
 =====================

 This is an open-source live chat application that allows users to communicate in real-time.
 It features a responsive design, theme toggling, and WebSocket integration for seamless messaging.
+It is very basic and has no system to save the messages.

+An example is at (https://mjdawson.net/chat)[https://mjdawson.net/chat]

 Features
 --------